 This museum is a little bit of a concealed gem situated about a 10-minute walk from the center, however well worth it if you can spare the time!

 3. Cerro San Bernardo

-You’ve got to succeed of this hill for incredible scenic views of the city.
-It’s an excellent location to have a picnic on a warm day or enjoy the sundown at nights.
+You’ve got to arrive on this hill for incredibly scenic views of the city.
+It’s an excellent location to have a picnic on a warm day or enjoy the sundown at night.

-The course up the hill starts behind Güemes Monument in the city, and the cable television automobile leaves from Parque San Martín, which is likewise worth a look.
-At the top of Cerro San Bernardo you’ll discover lots of lookout points, a couple of terraced gardens, and a monolith to the Battle of Salta.
+The course up the hill starts behind Güemes Monument in the city, and the cable television automobile leaves from Parque San Martín, which is also worth a look.
+At the top of Cerro San Bernardo, you’ll discover lots of lookout points, a couple of terraced gardens, and a monolith to the Battle of Salta.

 4. Check Out the Wine Town of Cafayate

-There’s a red wine museum and lots of vineyards simply beside the town that are obtainable by cars and truck, bike, and a few of them even on foot.
+There are a red wine museum and lots of vineyards simply beside the town that is obtainable by cars and truck, bike, and a few of them even on foot.

 5. Check Out La Quebrada de San Lorenzo

 A simple day journey from Salta, you can make it to this nature reserve in the popular little Villa San Lorenzo by bus (number 7) within 30 minutes.
-Delight in the natural environments by treking along the courses to perspectives, going horseback riding, or merely delighting in mate along with the river and waterfall.
-There are grills for those who desire to bring along meat and have an asado (Argentine barbecue) or you can stop at El Castillo de San Lorenzo, a charming historical hotel and dining establishment, for a local meal in the middle of the rich environments.
+Delight in the natural environments by trekking along with the courses to perspectives, going horseback riding, or merely delighting inmate along with the river and waterfall.
+There are grills for those who desire to bring along the meat and have an Asado (Argentine barbecue) or you can stop at El Castillo de San Lorenzo, a charming historical hotel and restaurant, for a local meal in the middle of the rich environments.